-The DaVinci Collection company prides itself in building furniture that uses the best materials.
-For over the past 10 years DaVinci cribs have been among the highest-rated cribs when it comes to safety, sturdiness, and ease of assembly.
+The DaVinci Collection company takes pride in its products.
+They are constructed from the best materials.
+For over the past 10 years, DaVinci cribs have been among the highest-rated cribs when it comes to safety, sturdiness, and ease of assembly.

 The DaVinci Kalani 4-in-1 Convertible Crib is reasonably priced and still includes the features offered with the higher-priced cribs.